Learning & Using Morse code as a Language

 •Students must have a sincere desire to learn and become proficient in receiving and sending Morse code •Students must dedicate themselves to 30 -45 minute training sessions by arrangement with their instructor •Students must commit to at least 30 minute homework practice periods a day, seven days a week •Students will be asked to forget and ignore previous learning methods they may have tried

 Learning Morse as a Language eliminates the agony of memorization, counting dits or dahs or frustrations associated with slower Morse code teaching methods.
 Students learn on an interactive basis, just as infant learn to talk and immediately use Morse as a language which prevents and overcomes a number of common problems and frustrations associated with learning at slow speed, listen only methods.
-Learning Morse as a language also improves proficiency for those with experience but may have problems which include:
+Learning Morse as a language also improves proficiency for those with experience but may have problems to include:

 •Anticipating what is being sent •Counting Dits and Dahs •Dit and Dah Transposition •Inability to break bad habits •Inability to copy behind •Inability to distinguish character timing •Lack of confidence •Loss of attention •Mental fatigue •Memorization vs. hearing words •Problems increasing speed •Writing each letter as it is heard